bhakuni27/Deep-Learning-Models/DL_Models/AE/README.md

 - **Denoising and data compression**, by reconstructing clean inputs from noisy data
 - **Pretraining and representation learning**, to initialize deeper architectures

 This notebook demonstrates how to use a dense AutoEncoder in **PyTorch** to detect fraudulent transactions in the **Credit Card Fraud** dataset.
 The model is trained only on normal transactions, and unusually high reconstruction errors are used to flag anomalies.
-Performance is evaluated with ROC-AUC, Precision-Recall, and a confusion matrix, alongside visualizations of error distributions and latent-space structure.
+Performance is evaluated using ROC-AUC, a classification report, and a confusion matrix, with additional visualization through the ROC curve.

 ## Prerequisites